kisstamasj/notes/Azure development path/3-az-900-azure-fundamentals.md

 ## Azure Resource Group (ARM) templates
 - Describe Resource usage
-  - What are you updateing, deleting, creating
+  - What are you updating, deleting, creating
 - Common Syntax
   - Defined language for all ARM templates, making it easier to formalize and learn
 - Idempotent